fultonj/ussuri/glance/README.md

 ## Next

+- Configure edgeN glance to read/write to central ceph
-Write TripleO patches to make the above possible with just TripleO.
+- Write TripleO patches to make the above possible with just TripleO.